 • /TableMappingsFile Specify the file containing table mappings, i.e. the correspondence between the source and target tables, when exporting multiple tables.
 The table mappings may optionally contain nested field mappings for certain tables.

-If you have a third party PostgreSQL SQL tool, you can export the Access data in Exportizer to a SQL script first, and then load data from the script using that tool.
+If you have some reason not to export data to PostgreSQL directly, you can export the Access data in Exportizer to a SQL script first, and then load data from the script in Exportizer or using an external SQL tool.
 And, of course, you can export data to SQL script either by GUI or from the command line.

-Anyway, we recommend to try both export scenarios and select the fastest and/or the most convenient one.
+Anyway, you can try both export scenarios and select the fastest and/or the most convenient one.

 See also